Background pattern

 Diabetic ketoacidosis:

-• The risk of developing diabetic ketoacidosis may be increased with prolonged fasting, excessive alcohol consumption, dehydration, sudden reductions in insulin dose, or a greater need for insulin due to major surgery or a serious illness.
+• The risk of developing diabetic ketoacidosis may be increased with prolonged fasting, excessive alcohol consumption, dehydration, sudden reductions in insulin dose, or a greater need for insulin due to major surgery or serious illness.

 • if you have any liver problems - your doctor may start with a lower dose.

-• if you are taking medications to lower your blood pressure (anti-hypertensives) or have a history of low blood pressure (hypotension).
-More information is provided later in Taking Forxiga with other medications.
+• if you are taking medicines to lower your blood pressure (antihypertensives) or have a history of low blood pressure (hypotension).
+More information is included later in the section "Taking Forxiga with other medicines".

 Diabetes and foot care

-Blood glucose in urine
+Glucose in urine

 Children and adolescents

-Taking Forxiga with other medications
+Taking Forxiga with other medicines

-Inform your doctor, pharmacist or nurse if you are taking, have taken recently or may need to take any other medication.
+Tell your doctor, pharmacist, or nurse if you are taking, have recently taken, or might take any other medicines.

-Especially inform your doctor:
+Especially tell your doctor:

-• if you are taking a medication used to remove fluid from the body (diuretic).
+• if you are taking a medicine used to remove fluid from the body (diuretic).

 • if you are taking lithium, as Forxiga may reduce the amount of lithium in your blood.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Driving and operating machinery
+Driving and using machines

 Forxiga contains lactose

-3. How to Take Forxiga
+3. How to take Forxiga

 What dose should you take